undergroundSimplex/FYP/README.md

 # Screen Time Monitoring: H-Our

-An Android application to track app usage, set timers for your apps.
+An Android app to track phone usage, set timers for your apps.

-> Time flies.
-Treasure your hours.
 (As partial fulfillment of my final year project)

+_You only get one shot, do not miss your time._

 ## Preview